rob-luke/AuditoryStimuli.jl/paper.md

 # Notes

-This software has already been used to generate stimuli for [@luke2021analysis].
+This software was used to generate stimuli for [@luke2021analysis].

 # References